Services for DTS Faculty

 Orientation for New Faculty

-At your request we will provide a personalized orientation.
-We will also come to your office to familiarize you with library databases.
+At your request we will provide a personalized orientation in person or via video conferencing.
 See also the library website for tutorials, rules, calendar, etc.

 Instruction for Your Students